DongkwanYi/OLEDBOXER/README.md

 This repository is for 2.42" OLED mod of Radiomaster BOXER, TX12, TX12MK2, ZORRO, POCKET, MT12(Surface TX) transmitter(BW screen radios).

 Based on EdgeTX v2.8.4, code for OLED is developed.

-After EdgeTX V2.10.0, The code for SSD1309 driver of OLED is included on source.
+After EdgeTX V2.10.0, The code for SSD1309 driver of OLED is included on the source.

 After hardware mod, flash the firmware in firmwares folder.